zld-make/DFt/README.md

 *Figure 4 compares generated samples from our DFt model against state-of-the-art baselines including DataDream, U-ViT, and various wool/cashmere types.
 The proposed method demonstrates exceptional preservation of microscopic scale patterns essential for accurate fiber identification.*
 # Pretrained Models
-Pre-trained models can be downloaded [here](https://drive.google.com/file/d/13StUdrjaaSXjfqqF7M47BzPyhMAArQ4u/view?usp=share_link) (256*256 DFt)
+💡Pre-trained models can be downloaded [here](https://drive.google.com/file/d/13StUdrjaaSXjfqqF7M47BzPyhMAArQ4u/view?usp=share_link) (256*256 DFt)

 # Preparation Before Training and Evaluation
 ### Autoencoder
-Download `stable-diffusion` directory from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing) (which contains image autoencoders converted from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)).
+💡Download `stable-diffusion` directory from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing) (which contains image autoencoders converted from [Stable Diffusion](https://github.com/CompVis/stable-diffusion)).
 Put the downloaded directory as `assets/stable-diffusion` in this codebase.
 The autoencoders are used in latent diffusion models.

 ### Reference statistics for FID
 Download `fid_stats` directory from this [link](https://drive.google.com/drive/folders/1yo-XhqbPue3rp5P57j6QbA5QZx6KybvP?usp=sharing) (which contains reference statistics for FID).
 Put the downloaded directory as `assets/fid_stats` in this codebase.
 In addition to evaluation, these reference statistics are used to monitor FID during the training process.
 ### Data
-256*256: Put the standard yours dataset (which contains the `train` and `val` directory) to `assets/datasets/wool_256`.
+💡256*256: Put the standard yours dataset (which contains the `train` and `val` directory) to `assets/datasets/wool_256`.

 ### environment